chef-boneyard/chef-dk/README.md

 * `chef generate lwrp` Creates a new LWRP resource and provider in an existing cookbook.

+The `chef generate` command also accepts additional `--generator-arg key=value` pairs that can be used to supply ad-hoc data to a generator cookbook.
+For example, you might specify `--generator-arg database=mysql` and then only write a template for `recipes/mysql.rb` if `context.database == 'mysql'`.

 #### `chef gem`
 `chef gem` is a wrapper command that manages installation and updating of rubygems for the Ruby installation embedded in the ChefDK package.